Sales prices and price calculation

 Background info

-A new regulation on specifying prices went into effect on May 28th, 2022.
+On 28th May 2022 a new regulation on specifying prices went into effect.
 In these regulations, § 11 (1) specifies how prices must be displayed when products are discounted.

 How do I save the price in the back end?